 Pro Tips

-• Line the pan with foil: Use aluminum foil to line the baking sheet for easy cleanup and to prevent the caramel from sticking.
+• Line your pan: Use aluminum foil or parchment paper to line the baking sheet for easy cleanup and to prevent sticking.

 Frequently Asked Questions